Truck mix Truck Tralier Truck Truck Truck JCB

 3. Sector-shaped cantilever units

-R.C.C. can be used in constructing stair of any geometrical shape such as helical stair, which is cast-in-situ.
+R.C.C. can be used in constructing stairs of any geometrical shape, such as helical stair, which is cast-in-situ.
 A large amount of steel reinforcement is used to resist bending moment, shear force and torsional moment.
-The continuous slab varies in thickness from top to bottom-less at top and increasing at the bottom.
-There are two or three sets of reinforcement with top and bottom layers in each;
+The continuous slab varies in thickness from top to bottom-less at the top and increasing at the bottom.
+There are two or three sets of reinforcement with top and bottom layers in each.

 1. continuous bars running the length of the spiral